 Even without Elon Musk, termites are actually pretty environmentally cautious.
 Their termite colonies are built in such a way that they stimulate the development of certain species of bacteria that use methane as their primary energy source.
 This means a part of the termite methane emission gets filtered before reaching the atmosphere.

 In some places in the world (including some parts of Australia), termites are used as a delicacy.
 It turns out they’re quite nutritious and a great source of protein.
 In some parts of Asia, they were used as medicine for different ailments, such as headaches and muscle soreness.

 12. They’ve Been Around for a Long Time

 Termites are almost as old as trees, estimated to have evolved from a common ancestor with cockroaches about 250 million years ago by some accounts.
 Trees were relatively young when termites appeared and started munching on them.
 Other entomologists believe it’s closer to 150 million years, which either way makes termites quite an ancient menace.

 13. Blind Builders

-Termites live mostly underground so it should come as no surprise most of them are blind.
+Termites live mostly underground, so it should come as no surprise most of them are blind.
 Most, but not all.
 Queens and king termites have eyes, albeit very weak ones.
 The rest of them are born without eyes.
 They simply don’t need them.
-In order to get around, they use chemical markers and they bang their heads, sometimes loudly enough that the vibrations are felt by their brethren throughout the tunnels.
+To get around, they use chemical markers, and they bang their heads, sometimes loudly enough that their brethren felt the vibrations throughout the tunnels.
 Imagine how sensitive they have to be.
 Truly fascinating!